eshbeata/polymer-ui-carousel/bower_components/web-animations-js/README.md

 #### Custom animation effects

-A `CustomAnimationEffect` allows animations to generate call-outs to JavaScript rather than manipulating properties directly.
+An `EffectCallback` allows animations to generate call-outs to JavaScript rather than manipulating properties directly.
 Please see the [specification](http://www.w3.org/TR/web-animations/#custom-effects) for more details on this feature.